 However, it’s important to remember that any credit card purchase must be made with discipline.
 This means paying the card off in full and on time.
-If you misuse a card, you can end up in a pit of expensive debt and damage your credit, and you don’t want credit card interest to cancel out any rewards you’ve earned!
+If you misuse a card, you can damage your credit score and end up in a pit of expensive debt.
+You also don’t want your credit card interest to cancel out the rewards you’ve earned!

 Why Consider a Travel Credit Card?

 Credit cards in the travel space can be split into two main categories.
-There are general travel cards, and then there are cards that are specific to certain airlines, hotels, or cruise line brands.
+There are general travel cards — and then there are cards specific to certain airlines, hotels, or cruise lines.